 No, it is not sciatic nerve pain.
 The doctor initially suspected it to be sciatic nerve pain.
 After MRI’s they ruled out that problem.

 You can’t see nerves on an MRI.
 I’m just wondering how the Dr. came to his conclusion based on an MRI.
 I mean, he suspected sciatica, right?
 He orders an MRI.
 He looks at the MRI and says, “No, it’s not sciatica.”
 But nerves don’t show up on an MRI.
 The case has all the symptoms of sciatica.
-I hope it IS sciatica, because that would be easier to treat, less physical damage.
+I hope it IS sciatica, because that would be easier to cure.

 I had the evaluation with PT last week.
-He said that “this problem is pretty new that they are seeing in children who are playing sports and over using the growth plate.”
-That is why it took us for a while to diagonise the problem.
-The doctors in Boston childrens see a lot of patients every day, so it was easy for them to identify the problem rather than the ones in NH.
+He said that “this problem is pretty new that they are seeing it in children who are playing sports and over using the growth plate.”
+That is why it took us for a while to diagnose the problem.
+The doctors in Boston Childrens see a lot of patients every day, so it was easy for them to identify the problem rather than the ones in NH.

 In a message dated 9/12/2017 7:55:30 P.M.
 Eastern Daylight Time, ********* writes:

 “Marvin” says __________ 30c has worked a little bit.